Are Forehead Thermometers Accurate

 Any sustained temperature above 38 °C (100.4 °F) typically suggests fever and warrants monitoring.
 Seek medical advice if fever persists beyond 48 hours, if accompanied by severe symptoms like difficulty breathing, chest pain, persistent vomiting, or severe headache.

 For infants under three months, a temperature of 38 °C or higher requires immediate medical attention.
-If readings are inconsistent or unusual yet symptoms are present, consulting a healthcare professional is advisable for accurate diagnosis.
+If readings are inconsistent or unusual, yet symptoms persist, consulting a healthcare professional is advisable to ensure an accurate diagnosis.

-Regular temperature checks complemented by symptom assessment help decide when to seek medical intervention, ensuring timely care.
+Regular temperature checks, complemented by symptom assessment, help determine when to seek medical intervention, ensuring timely care.

 (FAQs)